R3DRUN3/sploitcraft/labs/pipes-to-cloud/README.md

 terraform plan -var-file="secret.tfvars"
 ```

-The plan should look similar to this:
+The plan should look similar to this one:

 ```sh
 Terraform will perform the following actions: